Synecdoche1/Void-NX/README.md

 First of all, do not install pirated games and run them on your account and then connect to the internet.
 That is a sure way to get banned.
 If you do want to connect to the internet, and use applications such as Homebrew Appstore, then I'd highly recommend [90DNS](https://gbatemp.net/threads/90dns-dns-server-for-blocking-all-nintendo-servers.516234/)

+## Why Awoo and Goldleaf?
+Isn't one enough?

+Goldleaf is incredible for title management, but can be a bit broken at times at installing games.
+This is where Awoo comes in, as it works majority of the time.

+## Why can't I install any games?
+And why wont the ones I have installed launch?

+You need Sigpathces in order to both of those things.
+These are not included in this custom firmware.
+You can find them via Google or on GBA Temp quite easily.

 ## Can I contribute?

 Sure!
 Hit me up with a message on what you'd want to do/add and we'll talk from there.